-All inmates shall have reasonable access to the legal system, which may include access to legal reference materials.
-Pro per inmates shall have priority regarding access to legal publications.
+All incarcerated persons shall have reasonable access to the legal system, which may include access to legal reference materials.
+Pro per incarcerated persons shall have priority regarding access to legal publications.

 Legal information that may be provided through the library includes but is not limited to: